dumulong/tasky/readme.md

 # Tasky

+## Brief Description

-Very low tech html page to maintain date-stamps for tasks completion.
+Very low tech html page to maintain date stamps for tasks completion.

+## Description

-The idea is that I needed a log for when I've completed certain tasks.
+This project was created to fulfill a need to keep track of when I've completed certain tasks.
 For example, I needed to log when the dog got its last Heartworm/Fleas and Ticks medication.
 Another log about the timing on the AC Filter has been changed.

 ## My goals were: